Table of Contents

 – Don’t attempt perfection right off the bat.
 Use our timeline editing to improve your final result.

-Record videos with the whiteboardJoin our free webinar!
+Record videos with the whiteboardGet this free video-instruction!

 📖 Live broadcast with your whiteboard

 This method is great for remote lectures and other situations in which learning requires the participation of large groups whose involvement may be limited to asking questions via voice or chat.
 In this scenario, the teacher or presenter broadcasts their whiteboard using a video conferencing solution (e.g. Zoom, WebEx Google Meetings) or makes the Explain Everything whiteboard available via a link in a separate browser.